Application and Reporting Procedures

 - Interim financial statements for the current fiscal year, including balance sheet and income & expense statements

 Additional information may be requested during the grant review process.
-In cases where the applicant has an open grant with the Foundation, a progress report will be requested by the program officer assigned to the Proposal.
+In cases where the applicant has an open grant with the Foundation, a progress report will be requested.

 Please note: Applicants are not to contact members of the Board of Directors or the Grants Committee regarding proposals.